 Lamb Leg Whole:

-Also known as leg roast, sirloin on contains a sirloin section with hip bone and a shank portion with round bone; outside covered with fell.
+Also known as leg roast, sirloin contains a sirloin section with hip bone and a shank portion with round bone; the outside is covered with fell.
 This is suitable for roasting.

 Lamb Leg Shank Half: